Volunteer Mission Trips in Thailand

 Volunteer Facts about Northeast Thailand, Isaan, the Heart of Indochina

-Isaan, one third of Thailand with predominantly ethnic Laos people, is one of the poorest regions in Thailand.
-Villagers don’t get good education and end up in low paid jobs elsewhere.
+Isaan, comprising one third of Thailand, with predominantly ethnic Laos people, is one of the poorest regions in Thailand.
+Villagers don’t receive a good education and often end up in low-paid jobs elsewhere.
 Openmind Projects started here, in 2001 as www.ITinIsaan.org, a project to help village children.
 This is where we have our Training Center for village youth.

-Volunteer Facts about Western Thailand and its Ethnic Minorities, Migrants, Refugees
+Volunteer Facts about Western Thailand and its Ethnic Minorities, Migrants and Refugees

-The mountains by the Myanmar border.
-West Thailand is home to many ethnic groups.
-The poverty rate is very high, over sixty per cent.
-Refugees and migrants from Myanmar, stateless people have limited rights and access to education.
+The mountains by the Myanmar border in West Thailand is home to many ethnic groups.
+The poverty rate is very high here – over sixty per cent.
+Refugees and migrants from Myanmar, stateless people, have limited rights and access to education.
 Volunteers willing to make the extra effort can help Karen, Burmese, refugee and migrant children.

 Volunteer Facts about South Thailand

 Tourism in Thailand has been booming for many years.
-The exploitation of beaches and sea causes pollution and endangers marine life.
+The exploitation of the beaches and sea causes pollution and endangers marine life.
 Local Muslim and Buddhist people work and live together without any conflicts.
 The gap between the owners of the tourism business and the workers in the industry is however huge.
 Thailand is according to Credit Suisse the most unequal country in the world.
-Volunteers can work in schools, villages, marine national parks depending om season.
+Volunteers can work in schools, villages or marine national parks, depending on the season.

 More Facts about Thailand

-Thailand is the land of smiles but do you understand the smiles?
-Volunteers who come for freevolunteer introduction at Openmind Projects Center will learn!
+Thailand is known as ‘The Land Of Smiles’, but do you understand the smiles?
+Volunteers who come for our free volunteer introduction at Openmind Projects Center will learn!

-Gigantic statues at the Sala Keow Khu in Nongkhai is a don’t miss!
-Unique in Asia.
+The gigantic statues at the Sala Keow Khu in Nongkhai are a must-see sight, unique in Asia.

 One-tenth of animal species are found in Thailand, especially around the Mekong River.
 Over 1,500 orchid species are found in Thailand.

-Openmind Projects volunteers learn much more at the Free Volunteer Trainin Days.
+Openmind Projects volunteers learn much more at the Free Volunteer Training Days.